AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Introduction

 To address the limitations mentioned above, we aim to develop a data-free approach that leverages continuous optimization to enhance safety during fine-tuning.
-We observe that aligned models (e.g., Llama-Chat), developed under rigorous protocols, exhibit robust defenses against harmful inputs~\cite{qi2023fine, hsu2024safe}, whereas their unaligned counterparts (i.e., base models) lack such safeguards.
+We observe that aligned models, developed under rigorous protocols, exhibit robust defenses against harmful inputs~\cite{qi2023fine, hsu2024safe}, whereas their unaligned counterparts (i.e., base models) lack such safeguards.
 This contrast inspires us to explore the latent information within the model parameter space.
-The weight difference between these two models encapsulates the alignment efforts undertaken by LLM vendors to enhance model safety.
-It not only reflects the core alignment process but also provides a critical direction for safety optimization~\cite{hsu2024safe, chen2024finding, zhu2024locking}.
+The weight difference $\Delta \mathbf{W}$ between these two models encapsulates the alignment efforts undertaken by LLM vendors to enhance model safety.
+It not only reflects the core alignment process but also provides a critical direction for safety optimization~\cite{hsu2024safe, zhao2025identifying}.

-Given these observations, this paper hypothesizes that the alignment direction can guide safety-preserving updates during fine-tuning and thus addresses the following question:
+Given these observations, we hypothesize that the alignment direction can guide safety-preserving updates during fine-tuning and thus addresses the following question:

-Following prior work on safety landscape~\cite{peng2024navigating} (\autoref{fig1}(a)), we define the alignment direction ($d_{\text{aligned}}$) based on this weight difference $\Delta \mathbf{W}$ and observe that perturbations along $d_{\text{aligned}}$ effectively preserve model’s safety.
-Conversely, directions orthogonal to $d_{\text{aligned}}$ (denoted as $d_{\perp}$) are strongly correlated with harmful directions, where even small perturbations along $d_{\perp}$ can rapidly and significantly compromise the model’s safety.
-This conceptualization frames the LLM parameter space as a ``narrow safety basin'' (as shown in \autoref{fig1}(b)), within which model’s safety can be preserved by guiding updates along the constrained region defined by $d_{\text{aligned}}$.
+To investigate it, we explored the model's safety landscape~\cite{peng2024navigating} as shown in Fig.~\ref{fig1} and discovered a striking asymmetry: perturbations along the alignment direction ($d_{\text{aligned}}$, defined based on this weight difference $\Delta \mathbf{W}$) largely preserve model safety.
+Conversely, direction orthogonal to it, which we term $d^{\perp}_{\text{harm}}$, is critically sensitive, where even small updates can trigger a sharp decline in safety.
+This finding reframes the LLM parameter space as a ``narrow safety basin'' (Fig. 1(b)), a tight corridor where safety is maintained by moving along the alignment direction, while any deviation into the orthogonal space risks falling off a `safety cliff'.